Last Updated on

-I am so stoked about returning to Tel Aviv tomorrow!
+I am in the middle of packing my suitcase because I am going to visit Tel Aviv again – tomorrow, to be precise!
 I’ve already mentioned it briefly in my monthly round-up last week, but I wanted to share some more details about the trip, and last but not least: I’d love your input, if you’ve been to Tel Aviv!

 What makes Tel Aviv such an awesome destination?